nimiq/core-rs-albatross/bls/README.md

 It only supports the MNT6-753 elliptic curve.
 This curve was chosen to allow the creation of SNARKs proving statements about these BLS signatures.
-These SNARKs can be created using the library [ZEXE](https://github.com/scipr-lab/zexe) and are a fundamental part of Nimiq's Nano nodes (implemented on the nano-sync crate).
+These SNARKs can be created using the library [ZEXE](https://github.com/scipr-lab/zexe) and are a fundamental part of Nimiq's Nano nodes (implemented in the nano-sync crate).

 It uses only the algebra and algebra-core crates in [ZEXE](https://github.com/scipr-lab/zexe) for its elliptic curve arithmetic.